AWPP - Frequently Asked Questions (and answers!)

 If your desired method does not fall into these categories, please contact us (541-766-6293) or email email@example.com before applying.

-The general application window is open annually during the month of July.
+The general grant application window will be open annually on October 1st.

 Applications are reviewed annually by a panel of representatives from Oregon State University Extension Service, Chintimini Wildlife Center, Oregon Department of Fish and Wildlife, and other wildlife and agricultural experts.